ballred/obsidian-claude-pkm/docs/SETUP_GUIDE.md

 # Complete Setup Guide

 This guide will walk you through setting up your Obsidian + Claude Code PKM system step by step.
-Total time: ~30 minutes.
+Total time: ~15 minutes if prerequisites are installed.

 ## Prerequisites Checklist